-Image analysists have a long educational battle to fight in the radiological setting in order to bring the message that 3D datasets acquired with anisotropies larger than [1:2] are simply dismissive of the most fundamental concept of digital signal processing: The Shannon Sampling Theorem [75, 76].
+Image analysts have a long educational battle to fight in the radiological setting in order to bring the message that 3D datasets acquired with anisotropies larger than [1:2] are simply dismissive of the most fundamental concept of digital signal processing: The Shannon Sampling Theorem [75, 76].

-Face to the inertia of many clinical imaging departments and their nearsighted insistency in that those malformed images should be good enough for image processing, some image analysist have adopted the stoic position of trying to deal with those poor datasets.
-These image analysist usually proceed to subsample the high in-plane resolution and to super-sample the inter-slice resolution with the purpose of faking the type of dataset that they should have received in the first place: an isotropic dataset.
+Facing the inertia of many clinical imaging departments and their insistence that these images should be good enough for image processing, some image analysts have stoically tried to deal with these poor datasets.
+These image analysts usually proceed to subsample the high in-plane resolution and to super-sample the inter-slice resolution with the purpose of faking the type of dataset that they should have received in the first place: an isotropic dataset.
 This example is an illustration of how such operation can be performed using the filter available in the Insight Toolkit.

 Note that this example is not presented here as a solution to the problem of anisotropic datasets.
-On the contrary, this is simply a dangeros palliative that will help to perpetuate the mistake of the image acquisition departments.
+On the contrary, this is simply a dangerous palliative that will help to perpetuate the mistake of the image acquisition departments.
 This code is just an analgesic that will make you believe that you don't have pain, while a real and lethal disease is growing inside you.
-The real solution to the problem of atrophic anisotropic dataset is to educate radiologist on the fundamental principles of image processing.
-If you really care about the technical decency of the medical image processing field, and you really care about providing your best effort to the patients who will receive health care directly or indirectly affected by your processed images, then it is your duty to reject anisotropic datasets and to patiently explain radiologist why a barbarity such as a [1 : 5] anisotropy ratio makes a data set to be just "a collection of slices" instead of an authentic 3D datasets.
+The real solution to the problem of the atrophic anisotropic dataset is to educate radiologist on the fundamental principles of image processing.
+If you really care about the technical decency of the medical image processing field, and you really care about providing your best effort to the patients who will receive health care directly or indirectly affected by your processed images, then it is your duty to reject anisotropic datasets and to patiently explain radiologist why a barbarity such as a [1:5] anisotropy ratio makes a data set to be just "a collection of slices" instead of an authentic 3D datasets.

-Please, before daring to use the example in this section, do kindly invite your fellow radiologist to see the dataset in an orthogonal slice.
+Please, before employing the techniques covered in this section, do kindly invite your fellow radiologist to see the dataset in an orthogonal slice.
 Zoom in that image in a viewer without any linear interpolation until you see the daunting reality of the rectangular pixels.
 Let her/him know how absurd is to process digital data that have been sampled at ratios of [1:5] or [1:10].
-Then, let them know that the first thing that you are going to do is to throw away all that high inplane resolution and to make up data in-between the slices in order to compensate for their low resolution.
-Only then, you would have gained the right to use this code.
+Then, let them know that the first thing that you are going to do is to throw away all that high in-plane resolution and to make up data in-between the slices in order to compensate for their low resolution.
+Only then, you will have gained the right to use this code.